 The Center, which will be located in close proximity to the Bellville main campus, will give students the opportunity to be a part of the Global Emergency Initiative — EON Reality’s response to e-learning in the midst of the COVID-19 pandemic.

-As a part of the Global Emergency Initiative, the education-based center will be one of EON Reality’s key contributors in using and developing premium content and curricula for the company’s flagship AVR Platform for South Africa and beyond.
+As a part of the Global Emergency Initiative, the education-based center will be one of EON Reality’s key contributors in using and developing premium content and curricula for the company’s flagship EON-XR Platform for South Africa and beyond.

 Through the Global Emergency Initiative — which focuses on using remote AR and VR technologies as well as the nine-step Self-Directed Learning implementation — UWC students and academics will be able to contribute to the world while also bettering themselves with more efficient and memorable educational tools.
 As evidenced by the success of such programs at institutions such as the University for Business and Technology in Kosovo and Al Akhawayn University in Morocco, the Self-Directed Learning movement allows students to learn and retain information more effectively than before by becoming the expert in a subject and creating a lesson themselves rather than simply attempting to absorb the educator’s information.